codesprinters/CS-Constitution/Holacracy-Constitution.md

 #### 1.2.3 Supporting Assignments

-As a Partner, when you serve as Role Lead for a Role, you may assign other people to fill the Role as well as ***Role Supporters***, and you may remove these assignments at any time.
+As a Staff Member, when you serve as Role Lead for a Role, you may assign other people to fill the Role as well as ***Role Supporters***, and you may remove these assignments at any time.
 A Role Supporter gains the authorities of the Role, but only holds the duties to others when requested by a Role Lead, as further detailed in Article 2.
 You may only assign Role Supporters within your specific Role assignment focus, if any.

 #### 1.2.4 Resigning from Roles